dagiz007/ExcelAddin4Atlassian/README.md

 * clsAppEvents.cls
 * clsBreakDownTable.cls
 * CoreExcel.bas
-2. Then, add "Microsoft Scripting Runtime" and "Microsoft XML, v3.0" to the References list.
+2. Then, add "Microsoft Scripting Runtime" and "Microsoft XML, v3.0" to the References list (Tools->References...).
-3. Now, the project can be compiled by selecting "Compile" under the Debug menu.
+3. Compile the project by selecting "Compile" under the Debug menu.
 4. You can now create a [shortcut on the Quick Access Toolbar](https://support.microsoft.com/en-au/office/assign-a-macro-to-a-button-728c83ec-61d0-40bd-b6ba-927f84eb5d2c) for the macro "OpenCreateJiraIssueForm."

 Once this is done, you can select an email, click on the shortcut, and the solution will create a Jira issue based on the selected email.

 ![frmCreateJiraIssue.png](resources/images/frmCreateJiraIssue.png)

-## Use ExcelAddin4Atlassian library in your code
+## Use ExcelAddin4Atlassian code library in your code

-Create a new Excel file.
-Save the file as an Excel Macro-Enabled Workbook (*.xlsm).
-Enable ExcelAddin4Atlassian in your VBA Reference list to use the ExcelAddin4Atlassian code library.
+If you possess your own Excel Macro-Enabled Workbook (*.xlsm), you can include ExcelAddin4Atlassian in your VBA Reference list to access the ExcelAddin4Atlassian code library.

 ![References.png](resources/images/References.png)